 Don’t worry that you’ll be putting yourself out of a job because prospective clients are unlikely to have the time, interest or inclination to implement your solution themselves.

-They want to see that she knows how to do this stuff but they don’t want to do it themselves.
+They want to see that she knows how stuff but they don’t want to do the task themselves.

-If you post an interview with a client (either via a questionnaire or a Skype video) about what they use you for and how you’ve helped their business, you’re immediately showing similar business owners that people like them have used you and been happy with your work.
+If you post an interview with a client about what they use you for and how you’ve helped their business, you’re immediately showing similar business owners that people just like them have used you and are happy with your work.

-A checklist of things that pertain to your areas of expertise and things your client might need doing is another good way to showcase your knowledge.
-These could include: “20 things you need to do before you launch your next conference” or “10 steps you need to take before publishing your website” etc.
+A checklist of things that pertain to your areas of expertise and things your client might want to outsource is another way to showcase your knowledge.
+If you offer web development, for example, a title could be “10 things you need to check before publishing your website”.

-Again, the client is unlikely to just take your list and use it themselves because they’re already too busy to do all the things they’re considering hiring a VA for.
+Again, the client is unlikely to just take your list and implement it themselves because they’re too busy to do the tasks they’re considering hiring you for.

 How to write a blog post

-Now I’m not actually going to outline how to write and structure a blog post in detail here because it’s really a whole separate post and there are entire websites solely focused on how to write one!
+Now, I’m not actually going to outline how to write and structure a blog post in detail here because it’s really a (massive) separate post and there are entire websites solely focused on how to write one!